Toward a Dynamic Stackelberg Game-Theoretic Framework for Agentic AI Defense Against LLM Jailbreaking: Methodology

-We consider a two-player extensive-form game with perfect information that models the interaction between an attacker (Player 1) and a defender (Player 2), where the defender is instantiated as an LLM.
-The attacker attempts to elicit harmful or restricted outputs, while the defender aims to detect, mitigate, or block such adversarial prompts.
-The game unfolds over $T$ rounds of interaction and is defined by the tuple: $\Gamma = (N, V, E, x_0, (V_t^i)_{t \in [T],\, i \in N}, A, H, Z_T, O_T, o_T, u_T),$ where:
+We formalize the adversarial interaction as a two-player extensive-form game with perfect information, defined by the tuple $\Gamma = (N, A, V, E, x_0, H, o_T, u)$, where:

-\begin{itemize}[leftmargin=2em] \item $N = \{1, 2\}$ is the set of players, with Player 1 as the attacker and Player 2 as the defender.
+\begin{itemize}[leftmargin=*, nosep] \item Players ($N$): The set of players is $N = \{1, 2\}$.
+Player 1 is the Attacker (the Follower, optimizing for jailbreaks), and Player 2 is the Defender (the Leader, optimizing for safety).

+\item Actions ($A$): The set of all admissible actions is defined as $A = \bigcup_{t=1}^T (A_{1,t} \cup A_{2,t})$.
+The interaction follows a \textbf{Stackelberg} paradigm within each round $t$: the Defender (Leader) first commits to a response $a_{2,t} \in A_{2,t}$, after which the Attacker (Follower) observes this output and issues a follow-up prompt $a_{1,t} \in A_{1,t}$.
+This sequence of alternating actions forms the edges of the game tree and drives the state transition.

-\item $V$ is the set of decision nodes.
+\item Game Tree ($V, E, x_0$): \begin{itemize}[nosep] \item $V$ is the set of decision nodes.
 Each node corresponds to a game state reachable after a finite sequence of actions.
 The initial node is $x_0 \in V$, corresponding to the first query issued by the attacker.

-\item $E \subseteq V \times A \times V$ is the set of directed edges labeled by actions in $A$, representing transitions between decision nodes.
+Moreover, $V_t^i \subseteq V$ denotes the set of decision nodes at round $t$ controlled by Player $i$. \item $E$ is the set of directed edges labeled by actions in $A$, representing transitions between decision nodes. \end{itemize}

-\item $A$ is the set of all admissible actions over $T$ rounds, where $A_{i,t}$ is the set of actions available to Player $i$ at round $t$.

-\item The interaction alternates between players in each round $t \in \{1, \dots, T\}$: Player 2 (the defender) first generates a response $a_{2,t} \in A_{2,t}\subseteq A$ to a preceding prompt, after which Player 1 (the attacker) issues a follow-up action $a_{1,t} \in A_{1,t} \subseteq A$ intended to advance the jailbreak.
-The sequence of such actions defines the evolving state of the interaction.
-For example, at round \( t \), beginning at node \( x \in V \), Player~2 selects an action \( a_{2,t} \), leading to node \( x' \in V \); then Player~1 responds with action \( a_{1,t} \), bringing the game to node \( x'' \in V \) by the end of the round.

-\item Let $x_t \in V$ denote the decision node reached after $t$ rounds of interaction, determined by the concatenated action history:

-where $H_t$ is the set of all possible histories up to round $t$.
-Each node $x_t$ is uniquely determined by $h_t$.
-The complete interaction history at the end of the game is denoted by $h_T \in H_T$.